ymadoff/ryba/hadoop/hdfs_jn_check.coffee.md

----
-title: HDFS JournalNode Check
-module: ryba/hadoop/hdfs_jn_check
-layout: module
----

-# HDFS JournalNode Check
+# Hadoop HDFS JournalNode Check

 Check if the JournalNode is running as expected.